grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 It's a question that fills me with existential dread because the lingering subtext here, the awful suspicion: can anyone my age create something stylish and desirable and new?
 Because this isn't just a review of *Curseborne*, it's a personal retrospective.
 Was the *World of Darkness* cool?
 Have I been captured by nostalgia?
 Can I fairly judge *Curseborne* on its own merits, or will it forever linger in the shadow of the *World of Darkness*?

+## What is it about?

+Before I get into the meat of the review, I just want to address the game's confusing premise. *Curseborne* makes a lot about the fact it is "hopepunk" and not "gothic punk," like those dated *World of Darkness* games.
+Yet, I struggle to find anything hopeful about the setting.
+The lineages are all doomed in one way or another, the families are toxic and cruel and the setting doesn't really have any space for change or improvement.
+Where is the hope?
+Or, indeed, the punk.

+I've also been told that the PC party are supposed to be a sort of "found family" but, again, I can't see anything in the text that supports that claim[citation].

 ## The Five Pillars of Urban Horror RPGs

 Where to begin?
 The *Curseborne* core rulebook is about 400 pages with an attractive cover and full-colour within.
 It's relatively short for an Onyx core book (their notoriously lengthy 20th anniversary edition of *Mage: The Ascension* taps out at about 700 pages) but it's dense, including five splats, about thirty sub-splats and at least 3 magic systems.
 But, as I think on that, it occurs to me that I don't particular care about the rules.
 When it comes to urban fantasy bad rules can be worked around, but it's setting that draws me in.